-Bust support is crucial in competition Ballroom, Country and Skate dresses.
+Bust support is crucial in competition Ballroom, Country and Skate dresses, which is why decorative back straps are a commonly used.

 After all, we spin, we bend, we stretch, we move in all sort of ways that do not happen in “real life”.